RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 # Programming is hard, looking for better abstractions

-If you ever wrote a program bigger than a few lines of code you probably know that the bigger the program gets - the harder it's to make sure it does exactly what you meant due to how different parts can interact.
-Over time programmers and computer scientists discovered multiple ways to manage this complexity.
-Programming went from physically wiring the instructions to writing them as mnemonics with assembly language, to abstractions with variables, labels, functions, and so on.
+If you ever wrote a program bigger than a few lines of code you probably know that the bigger the program gets - the harder it gets to ensure it does exactly what you meant, due to how different parts can interact.
+Over time, programmers and computer scientists discovered various ways to manage this complexity.
+Programming went from physically wiring the instructions, to writing them as mnemonics with assembly languages, to abstractions with variables, labels, functions, and so on.

 [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming)
-is one of the paradigms for managing complexity with its main idea of writing code as a set of functions and using those functions to pass values around instead imperative style of steps to perform to mutate some data.
+is one of the paradigms for managing complexity.
+Its main idea is to abstract code as a set of functions, and using those functions to pass values around rather than imperatively to mutate data.

-Main goal of this tutorial is to explain the idea of Applicative Functors, why you may want to use them, what each method does.
-Code shown here is going to be similar but slightly different from what you would use in a full featured command line argument parsing library - for production you would want better error messages, help generation, dynamic completion and so on.
-But the main operations stay the same.
-Applicative Functors are not limited to arg parsing and you can try to follow this tutorial to get some ideas for your own problems.
+The main goal of this tutorial is to explain the idea of Applicative Functors, what its methods do, and why you may want to use them.
+The code shown here is going to be similar but slightly different from what you would use in a full featured command line argument parsing library - for production you would want better error messages, help generation, dynamic completion and so on.
+The main operations however, stay the same.
+Applicative Functors are not even limited to arg parsing and you can try to follow this tutorial to get some ideas for your own problems.

 Imagine you want to create an argument parser that parses your arguments into a struct like this: